MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  6 │
     =#

-Unlike `Filter`, slicing combinators are not elementwise, even if they reproduce elements from the source.
-Further, the argument to `Take` is evaluated in the context of the input's *origin*.
-In the next example, `It` refers to elements of the outer loop, `OneTo`.
+Unlike `Filter`, the argument to `Take` is evaluated once, in the context of the input's *origin*.
+In this next example, `Take` is performed three times, and each time, `It` refers to the integer elements of the outer loop, `OneTo`.

     void[OneTo(3) >> Each(Lift('a':'c') >> Take(It))]
     #=>